-I/We of in the district
+I/We of in the dist in the district

+of being a member of Pakistan Oxygen Limited, hereby appo oint

 of

 as my/our proxy, and failing him/her

+another Member of the Company to vote for me/us and on r g of the Company to be held on the 30th day of April 2019 and

-of our behalf at the Annual General Meetir adjournment thereof.
+adjournment thereof. a

-Signed on this day of 20 019 in the presence of:
+Signed on this day of 2 19 in the presence of:

 1. Signature 2.
 Signature

 Name Name

 Address Address

-CNIC or Passport No. CNIC or Passpor rt No
+CNIC or Passport No CNIC or Passport No

 Folio / CDC Account No.

-Signature on Revenue Stamp of Rs s.
+Signature on Revenue Stamp of Rs.
 10/-

+This signature should agree with the specimen registered with the Company

 Important